AbanoubGamalll/Support-Attendance/README.md

 > ### Developed an app for tracking attendance and session days, with both offline and online data storage capabilities.
 The app allows HR personnel to access the data via an Admin account.
 <br>
+> ### Using manual and automation testing to enhance the app and discover any bugs.

 1) Nice Splash Screen

 <img src="https://user-images.githubusercontent.com/63438088/159057318-63c90a20-be85-477f-89b2-fe9c6261882b.jpg" width="250" height="500">